Cargo wrapper which limits compiler messages number. Error messages come first.

 |

-#[warn(unusedvariables)]on by default
+= note:#[warn(unusedvariables)]on by default

-= note: consider using
+= note: consider usingi` instead

-warning: value assigned to i
+warning: value assigned to i is never read

 --> src/main.rs:7:5